 The Northern Territory Program was established in April 2002 to provide a Northern Territory focus for the Crawford Fund’s training programs.
 It aims to increase the number of trained technicians, technologists and scientists in developing countries to undertake useful and effective R&D activities for the improvement of agricultural productivity and food production in these countries.
 The strategic approach of the Program recognises the need to promote international agricultural research to assist in the alleviation of rural poverty with an emphasis on Southeast Asia, especially East Timor.
 It also aims to develop linkages between Territory institutions and agriculture and resource conservation specialists in these developing countries to facilitate the transfer of technology and assist in training for rural and regional development.

 Local business people, academics, rural and fishing industry representatives and others are welcome to provide input into the decisions to be made on the program’s focus and priorities for its Northern Territories constituents.

-2018 Crawford Fund Student Awards
+The Crawford Fund 2024 Student Awards are now open!

 Each year, the Crawford Fund Committees offer Conference Scholarships for students and young researchers to attend the annual conference.
 The Scholarship provides funds to cover expenses such as travel, accommodation and registration.

 We’re excited to announce our bumper crop of 36 2023 Annual Conference scholarship winners from universities and organisations across Australia, and for the second time, special guest scholars from Papua New Guinea!
 This takes our conference scholar alumni to almost 450 young students and researchers and industry representatives with an interest in reshaping agriculture to better address food security, the nutritional needs of a growing population, and the environment.